Trim/qtmoko-ics2qtcal/README.txt

 Some code inspired or copied from http://cpansearch.perl.org/src/BSDZ/Tie-iCal-0.14/samples/outlooksync.pl .
 The iCal RFC implementation (http://www.faqs.org/rfcs/rfc2445.html) is quite incomplete in this script, but it covers the most common options

-Please send any suggestion/bug report to mossroy.mossroy AT gmail DOT com or adrien AT adorsaz DOT ch You can give small donations through Flattr : https://flattr.com/thing/104780/ics2qtcal-Perl-script-to-synchronize-ics-files-with-QtMoko-calendar-on-a-FreeRunner
+Please send any suggestion/bug report to adrien AT adorsaz DOT ch or mossroy AT free FOT fr

 License :
 This program is free software: you can redistribute it and/or modify